oberrauch/vascaling/code/readme.md

 - `run_oggm.py`: Set up a full run with the volume/area scaling model from start to finish.
 This includes: a) initialisation and calibration, b) the mass balance model, c) the 'dynamic' model.

   The results are stored under `run_oggm.csv` in the `../data/` directory.
 The plots show the temporal evolution of glacier length, surface area and volume and are store under `length/area/volume_oggm.png` in the `../plots/` directory.

-- seek_start_area.py
+- `run_vas.py`: Set up a full run with the volume/area scaling model from start to finish.
+This includes: a) initialisation and calibration, b) the mass balance model, c) the 'dynamic' model.

+  The results are stored under `run_vas.csv` in the `../data/` directory.
+The plots show the temporal evolution of glacier length, surface area and volume and are store under `length/area/volume_vas.png` in the `../plots/` directory.

-- set_up_run.py
+- `seek_start_area.py`:

-- start_area.py
+- `set_up_run.py`:

-- tmp.py
+- `start_area.py`:

-- unused_snippets.py
+- `tmp.py`: Temporary sandbox.

+- `unused_snippets.py`: Dead code walking: some routines which turned out to be unnecessary, but which couldn't be deleted yet (due to emotional attachments).